sdondley/ClimateChangeChat/perl.md

 * On the other hand, if you're using `init.lua
     * require'lspconfig'.perlpls.setup{}`
         * for the PLS language server
+            * recommended
     * `require'lspconfig'.perlls.setup{}`
         * for the Perl::LanguageServer language server
+            * ok, if you don't care about code completion
+                * or maybe you'll have better luck than me
 * Step 3 is done

 ### Step 4